-- Nominees should be a current member or previously have been a member of the SRF for a minimum of 10 years of their career.
+- Nominees should be a current member or alternatively previously a SRF member for a minimum of 10 years of their

 Judging of the Award:

-- The Award will be judged by a panel of SRF Council members (PEMC).
-Ratification of the successful nominee will take place at the May Council meeting.
-Only nominations submitted in that year will be considered.
+- The Award will be judged by a panel of SRF Council members (PAC)

 - CV of the nominee (no more than 3 pages)